Dow caps volatile October with worst weekly finish since March

 The blue-chip index moved into correction territory this week, after falling more than 10 percent from its February peak.
 October is typically the most volatile month for stock traders, although it has rewarded investors more times it has punished them.

 The United States reported a record 90,000 new coronavirus infections on Thursday.
-The resurgence comes in the homestretch of the presidential campaign, amplifying a sense of unpredictability about the future of American politics and the government’s response to the pandemic.
+The resurgence comes in the homestretch of the presidential campaign, amplifying a sense of unpredictability about the future of U.S. politics and the government’s response to the pandemic.

 President Trump “would actually like to see a big stimulus package — however his incentive to pass fiscal stimulus goes away if he loses reelection,” said Kristina Hooper, chief global market strategist at Invesco.
 “So I think chances are slim to none — and slim may be leaving town right now.”

 Governments abroad are also facing a resurgence of the virus that has rattled markets.
-France and Germany are reinstating business and social restrictions as sick patients fill intensive care beds and the rapid spread of infections strain the countries’ health-care systems.
+France and Germany are reinstating business and social restrictions as sick patients fill intensive care beds and the rapid spread of infections strains the countries’ health-care systems.
 The German DAX is down 9.4 percent for the month, France’s CAC dropped 3.9 percent, and the Pan-European Stoxx shed 5.5 percent.
 Asian markets were more tempered, however, with the Shanghai and the Nikkei wiping gains for the month and finishing virtually unchanged from September.

 The mismatch between strong corporate earnings in the past quarter and sinking stock prices reflects a gloomy outlook for the future, analysts say.
 While profits rose for many companies that have already reported earnings this quarter, investors fear that the worsening pandemic will keep some from building on their gains and crush those that are just getting by.